awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 + The AWS CodeBuild service role associated with the build project does not exist or does not have sufficient permissions to trust CodeBuild\.

  **Recommended solutions:**
 + Make sure AWS STS is activated for the AWS region where you are attempting to create or update the build project\.
-For more information, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.
+For more information, see [Activating and deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.
 + Make sure the target CodeBuild service role exists in your AWS account\.
 If you are not using the console, make sure you did not misspell the Amazon Resource Name \(ARN\) of the service role when you created or updated the build project\.
 + Make sure the target CodeBuild service role has sufficient permissions to trust CodeBuild\.
 For more information, see the trust relationship policy statement in [Create a CodeBuild service role](setting-up.md#setting-up-service-role)\.